coostdocs/codoc/content/en/co/flag.md

 Command line parameters appear in the form of `-x=y`, where `x` is called a **command line flag** (hereinafter referred to as flag).
 The flag `x` in command line corresponds to the global variable `FLG_x` in the code, and `-x=y` in command line is equivalent to setting the value of `FLG_x` to `y`.

-co/flag is designed to be very flexible:
+`co.flag` is designed to be very flexible:

 - `-x=y` can omit the preceding `-`, abbreviated as `x=y`.
 - `-x=y` can also be written as `-x y`.